tommycs127/yumcha/README.md

 ## 🤔 Why Yumcha?

-Sinitic romanization is fragmented and converting between systems often requires large handwritten mapping tables, which break down for edge cases such as unusual spellings and tone markings.
+Sinitic transcription is fragmented and converting between systems often requires large handwritten mapping tables, which break down for edge cases such as unusual spellings and tone markings.

 Yumcha provides a unified API to convert these schemes without requiring the user to write complex mapping logic or maintaining large mapping tables that can miss edge cases.